safespring/docs/content/backup/howto/performance-tuning.md

 # Disk IO

 Reference system (a year 2010 system):

 * Host OS: Debian GNU/Linux, version Wheezy
 * Kernel version: 3.2.0-4-amd64 (standard)
 * Drive systems:
-  * SATA (4x1TB 7200 RPM) Linux software RAID-5
+    - SATA (4x1TB 7200 RPM) Linux software RAID-5
-  * PATA (10x300GB 7200 RPM) Linux software RAID-5
+    - PATA (10x300GB 7200 RPM) Linux software RAID-5
 * Logical storage construct:
-  * Both RAID volumes in one LVM2 volume,
+    - Both RAID volumes in one LVM2 volume
-  * dmcrypt block level AES-256 encryption per individual logical volumes
+    - dmcrypt block level AES-256 encryption per individual logical volumes
-  * Filesystem:  EXT4
+    - Filesystem:  EXT4
 * CPU: AMD Phenom(tm) II X4 965 Processor - Quad-core 3.4 GHz
 * RAM: 16 GB

 ## Underlying disk system ~random IOPS

 A regular backup run on a file system backed up with the service involves iterating over all files of the protected file system(s) and performing `stat()` on them, in order to compare with what the backup server has stored.
-The comparisons are made on file's attributes such as modify-time, size, etc. Since the change pattern of files approach random, and all files need to be accessed, it is relevant to base-line a storage systems
+The comparisons are made on file's attributes such as modify-time, size, etc.
+Since the change pattern of files approach random, and all files need to be accessed, it is relevant to base-line a storage systems

 ### Base-lining the random IOPS of a storage system